 Whether you’re a student, a budget-conscious individual, or simply looking for a change of scenery, these affordable Ontario towns may be the perfect fit for your lifestyle needs.

-Venture beyond the famous cities of Toronto and Ottawa, and you may be surprised to find some of the cheapest rent in Ontario.
-From small towns to larger urban centers, here is a list of the top places to find affordable housing in the province.
+Venture beyond the famous cities of Toronto and Ottawa, and you'll be surprised with the deals you can find in the cities with the cheapest rent in Ontario.
+From small towns to larger urban centers, here's a list of the top towns and cities to find affordable housing in Ontario.

 High Cost Of Rent In Ontario

-Both rent and real estate in Ontario are costly, with Toronto being one of the most expensive cities in Canada for rental prices.
+Both rent and real estate in Ontario are costly, with Toronto being one of the most expensive cities in Canada when it comes to rental prices.
 However, there are still options for affordable rentals in Ontario.
 Some cities outside the major metropolitan areas, such as Ottawa, tend to have lower rental prices.
 Cities like London or Windsor may also offer cheaper rent.
 Additionally, looking for a rental in a smaller town or suburb can also result in lower prices.